When everything is lost and even the stars seem silent, there still is the rock underneath to stand on.

 Reading material: Finnish original, English sample, English synopsis

-Rights sold: France, Rue de l’échiquier
+Rights sold: World French, Rue de l’échiquier

 It is spring 1917, the year of great political turmoil in Finland.
 Erik Stenfors, the son of a wealthy forest owner, meets Lidia – a working class girl who has moved to the city from a cabin in the woods.
 While others join the Red Guards or the Civil Guards, Erik, needing a new direction to his life, heads to the Northern wilderness.